 NOTE: Even some decaf teas and coffees contain caffeine so be careful!
 Herbal teas are your safest bet here.

 Ever wonder why people recommend a glass of warm milk before bed?
 Well, milk products contain tryptophan, an amino acid that helps promote sleep.
 It’s also a precursor to serotonin and melatonin, which can induce sleepiness.
 Consuming foods high in tryptophan at dinner or a few hours before bed is a good idea if you’re having trouble with sleeplessness.
 Turkey, poultry, seafood, and milk products like yogurt and cheese are great non-vegan sources of tryptophan, while chia seeds, roasted soy beans, bananas, flaxseeds, cashews, pistachios, and almonds are good plant-based sources.
 A plain rice cake with some high-quality cheese, a slice of turkey on whole grain crackers, or banana slices over Greek yogurt are all healthy snacks that contain tryptophan and can induce sleep.

 NOTE: Carbohydrates need to be paired with tryptophan-rich foods in order for it to become available to your brain.
-So, pairing the foods listed above with unrefined carbohydrates like veggies, beans, brown rice, and quinoa at dinner will give you the best results.
+So, pairing the foods listed above with unrefined carbohydrates like veggies, beans, brown rice, and/or quinoa at dinner will give you the best results.

 3. Stabilize your blood sugar levels during the day.

 As you sleep throughout the night, your blood sugar levels get lower and lower since you aren’t eating anything, but if they get too low your adrenal glands release stress hormones that can cause you to wake up.
 If you’re constantly waking up in the middle of the night at 3am, it’s a sign that you need to stabilize your blood sugar levels during the day.